TouchScreen-BlueTooth-Machines/TouchOS/README.md

 ## TouchOS is going places

 TouchOS is getting an overhaul in 2025!
 With the failed attempt at making TouchOS 7 in 2023, TBM Inc has decided to try again, and give TouchOS a brand new look, over and under.
-The old TouchOS 7 Beta kernel has been replaced with a new and much stabler kernel.
+The old TouchOS 7 Beta kernel has been replaced with a new and much more stable kernel.
 More details will be announced in Winter 2024!

 ## License